centrahq/api-documentation/pages/05.api-references/05.graphql-integration-api/04.examples/01.dtc/docs.md

 ### Updating basic order fields

-If you wish to update fields like shipping/billing address (except country), purchaser info and/or `isInternal` flag, they can do so by simply providing those fields in the input.
+If you wish to update fields like shipping/billing address (except country), purchaser info and/or `isInternal` flag, you can do so by simply providing those fields in the input.
 For DTC orders, it is also possible to change customer.

 #### Request